imjoy-team/ImJoy/docs/i2k_tutorial.md

  As a reference, this is how such a plugin looks like: [OpenCVSegmentation](http://imjoy.io/lite?plugin=https://gist.github.com/oeway/02a5736d552383df9b43930cbc75b168).

+?> If you want to compare two images (input and output) with a slider to reveal the output images, try to use this simple [ CompareImage plugin](https://gist.github.com/oeway/f09955746ec01a20053793aba83c3545).
+You can basically do `api.showDialog({src:"https://gist.github.com/oeway/f09955746ec01a20053793aba83c3545", data:{first: inputCanvas.toDataURL(), second: outputCanvas.toDataURL()}})`.

+?> Here is another [image compare plugin](https://imjoy.io/lite?plugin=https://gist.github.com/oeway/ffb6f0efae8a68d497202137820f68e8) made with itk-vtk-viewer, the source code is [here](https://gist.github.com/oeway/ffb6f0efae8a68d497202137820f68e8).

 ### Deep learning in the browser with Tensorflow.js

 [Tensorflow](https://www.tensorflow.org/) is a widely used deep learning library, it has been ported to javascript to run in the browser and the library is called [Tensorflow.js](https://www.tensorflow.org/js/).